mslinn/PFView/README.md

 The following methods are provided by `PFView`:

  * `++` - adds content to the buffer
- * `unIf` - convenience method; `unIf (condition) { thenClause }` is equivalent to `if (condition) thenClause else ""`.
-Useful within string interpolation.
+ * `unIf` - a convenience method; `unIf (condition) { thenClause }` is equivalent to `if (condition) thenClause else ""`.
+This method is useful within string interpolation.
 Unlike Twirl's `@if` expression, spaces can exist anywhere in an `unIf` expression.

 ## AntiPatterns ##
 *IMPORTANT!* - Play is a multi-threaded framework.
 Views must either contain references to singleton objects, or reference variables on the stack or heap.

- * Defining an object that extends `UnTwirl` that does not use immutable objects in a multithreading environment is asking for trouble.
+ * Defining an object that extends `PFView` that does not use immutable objects in a multithreading environment is asking for trouble.

 ````
-object ick extends UnTwirl {
+object ick extends PFView {
   ++("ick")
 }
 ````